yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 - javascript
 ---

 [Sinon](http://sinonjs.org/) is a powerful library used for stubbing functions, methods, xhr calls, and servers in JavaScript.
-The library and concept has confused me several times.
+The library and concept have confused me several times.
 I've found defining the interface to be challenging.
 Often, I realize that if the interface is challenging me, I need to rethink it.

-In this post I will explain a bit of Sinon for context and then dig into faking a server with Sinon.
+In this post, I will explain a bit of Sinon for context and then dig into faking a server with Sinon.

 ---

 -  Stubbing, in JavaScript, is the act of making a dummy function that acts like a real JavaScript Interface allowing the stubber to fully test the thing they're testing.
 In example, if your testing a method that gets `.user()` information

--  Interface, in regards to this post is the way information is passed, changed, published between methods and/or functions.
+-  Interface, in regards to this post, is the way information is passed, changed, published between methods and functions.
 If information interface is not optimal, tests should be able to show that.

 #### For this post, here's a stub example